Matter: Light switch¶

 Matter requires the GN tool.
-If you are updating from the nRF Connect SDK version earlier than v1.5.0, see the GN installation instructions.
+If you are updating from the nRF Connect SDK version earlier than v1.5.0, see Install the required tools for installation instructions.

 The light switch must be put into the test mode and paired with a light bulb device to be able to send Matter light bulb control commands such as toggling the light and setting its brightness level.

 Unlike other samples, such as Matter door lock, the light switch sample does not support Matter commissioning over Bluetooth LE.
 To make the light switch and the light bulb devices able to communicate with each other, they must be initialized with the same static Thread network parameters and static Matter cryptographic keys.

 Pressing Button 3 activates the test mode before enabling the pairing phase on the device.

 After the test mode is activated and both devices are initialized with the same network parameters, the pairing phase starts.
 During this phase, the light bulb device periodically sends multicast messages with static content.
 Once such a message is intercepted by the light switch device, the light switch is made aware of the IP address of the nearby light bulb device and the pairing is done.